lmfit/lmfit-py/_sources/parameters.txt

     vars = [10.0, 0.2, 3.0, 0.007]
     out = leastsq(residual, vars, args=(x, data))

-Though in python, and fairly easy to use, this is not terribly different from how one would do the same fit in C or Fortran.
+Though it is wonderful to be able to use python for such optimization problems, and the scipy library is fairly easy to use, the approach here is not terribly different from how one would do the same fit in C or Fortran.

 .. _parameters-label: